QNetITQ/WaveFox/README.md

 * `Style.Menu-Icons-Regular` > `True`
 * `Style.Menu-Icons-Filled` > `True`

 Windows 7 and Windows 8 follow the native title bar by default for compatibility with future updates.
 You can activate a custom title bar.
-On windows 7 and 8, it paints fonts white on the system theme.
-On windows 7 additionally disables the gradient.
+On Windows 7 and 8, it paints fonts white on the system theme.
+On Windows 7 additionally disables the gradient.

 To activate a custom title bar, create one of the keys below depending on the system you are using:
 * `Style.Win7-Custom-TitleBar` > `True`